arungunayo/arungunayo/README.md

 ###  About Me

+- Electronics and Computers Student
+- Loves System integration, Hardware and building fun projects
 - Competing in the **European Rover Challenge 2026** with a Mars Rover team
 - Building **TerraScansi** — satellite data tooling for governments & NGOs to combat urban heat, pollution, and resource waste *(Delhi, we see you)*
 - Working on a **React-equivalent framework for C++** built on Dear ImGui
 - Graphic designer — social media, event promotion, visual identity
 - I make music.
-Not just for fun, seriously
+Not just for fun.
-- 🤫 Secret audio project... *you'll find out*
+- 🤫 Secret audio automation project... *you'll find out*
-- Shifting from fun builds to **real constraints** — hardware limits, unreliable data, scale, impact
+- Gradually Shifting from fun builds to **real constraints** — hardware limits, unreliable data, scale, impact
 - Always up to learn, collaborate, and ship something cool
 - 📍 Based in **Delhi, India**